daydreamingprince/cityhope-intelligence/README.md

 # cityhope-intelligence
-A basic AI chatbot I made for our church
+A basic AI chatbot I made for our church using HTML and CSS (probably javascript in the future)